 Don’t Skrimp on bug spray, bug repellent candles, and other bug-distracting items.
 A large gathering is like a prepared feast for mosquitos.
-Bring out the bug repellent torches and set up high-powered LED bug lamps away from the main area.
+Whether it's a wedding venue in Salt Lake City or Carmel Valley, CA bring out the bug repellent torches and set up high-powered LED bug lamps away from the main area.
 This is especially important at night.

 Do Prepare vendors for the trek up into the mountains.
 Make sure that all the food and cooking supplies can make it up any winding paths.
 Do this weeks before the outdoor wedding ceremony takes place, just in case you need to make some last-minute changes.